 Presenter: Peter Turnbaugh, PhD

 Description: Dr. Turnbaugh discusses how our gut microbes are the result of the food we eat, which in turn impacts our health.
+The presentation link can be accessed here.

 The Gut-Brain Axis - Gut Microbiome Influences on Neurological Disease